If4x/ShopCalc/README.md

 - Due to using the onboard components, the WIFI range is limited to about 10m line of sight and about to 3m with walls inbetween.
 To increase this, expand the system with more powerfull components.

 # Comming soon
-- Additional 3D-Printed case to protect ESP32-Dev running ShopCalc from Shortcurcuits and damage from transport
 - Quickreference to config page on shop page with password so no unauthorized person can edit product page